paladp/cs203-S2019-assessment/assessment.md

   * E = Merging branches with well-documented, detailed code and extensive communication
 * Creating and reviewing a pull request
-  * N = no PR was made
+  * N = No PR made
-  * I = A PR was made but does not tag the related issues it is trying to close, does not fully describe the proposed changes within the PR, and does not update documentation to reflect the changes within the PR
+  * I = Does not tag the related issues it is trying to close with poor description
-  * A = A PR was made that tags any related issues it is trying to close, fully describes all of the proposed changes within the PR with no review being made by a person
+  * A = Tags any related issues it is trying to close, describes proposed changes by a person
-  * G = A PR was made that tags any related issues it is trying to close, fully describes all of the proposed changes within the PR with a review of it that partially discusses the ramifications of the PR after successfully building with Travis CI
+  * G = Tags any related issues it is trying to close, describes most proposed changes, discusses results of PR with Travis CI
-  * E = A PR was made that tags any related issues it is trying to close, fully describes all of the proposed changes within the PR with a review of it that fully discusses the ramifications of the PR after successfully building with Travis CI
+  * E = Tags any related issues it is trying to close, fully describes all proposed changes and passes Travis CI
 * Using appropriate commit messages
   * N = None would indicate that the commit message was nonsensical.
 An example of this would be random strings of letters 'sdhjhsdjsd'.